 You take the inner bowl out and put it in the freezer 24 hours before making the ice cream.

 Why is homemade pistachio ice cream not bright green?

-You can see from the picture that the ice cream is a yellow colour rather than green, as pistachio ice cream usually is.
-Well, this is because food colouring is usually added to pistachio ice cream to give it that lovely green colour.
+You can see from the picture that the ice cream is a yellow colour rather than green, as pistachio ice cream sometimes is.
+Well, that's because food colouring is often added to pistachio ice cream to give it that lovely green colour.

-Anyway, for me, this is not a problem.
+I don't mind that it's not bright green.
 It's good to know that homemade ice cream doesn't have the added nasties that lots of bought ones have!